lightspeedwp/lsx-search/readme.txt

 The is a FacetWP templating plugin that provides deep integration with the LSX Theme

+== Dependancies ==

+LSX Search enchanges the search functionality for the LSX Theme and requires FacetWP to be installed to function properly.

 = Works with the LSX Theme =
 Our theme [theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) works perfectly with the LSX Search, improving search capabilties.